Readmecodegen/Embed-Social-Icons-in-GitHub-README-SVG-Generator/README.md

 - **Background shape not working?** Make sure you've specified a background color (`bg` parameter) - shapes only apply with colored backgrounds.
 - **Hydration error?** Use absolute URLs with your domain for maximum compatibility.
 - **SVG not rendering?** Some platforms might block external SVGs.
 If necessary, download the SVG and host it locally.
+- **Text not showing?** Ensure the `text` parameter is properly URL-encoded for special characters.
+- **Text alignment not working?** Verify that `textAlign` is set to either `horizontal` or `vertical` (case-sensitive).

 **Q: Why isn't my background shape working?**
 A: The `shape` parameter only works when you specify a background color using the `bg` parameter.
 With transparent backgrounds, the shape is ignored.

+**Q: Why isn't my text showing up?**
+A: Make sure the `text` parameter is included and properly URL-encoded.
+Special characters should be encoded (e.g., spaces as `%20`).

+**Q: Which text alignment should I use?**
+A: Use `horizontal` for inline text layouts and `vertical` for stacked or centered layouts.
+Horizontal works well in navigation bars, while vertical is great for feature lists.

 ---